MrPio/Scheda-D-D-5e-Backend/README.md

 The `timer` observable is used to prevent starvation when waiting for a player response through websocket.
 If the player answers or disconnects instead, the timer is interrupted using the `takeUntil` function, which interrupts the timer emission before it reaches the abort `Subject`.

 This is implemented in the [`/src/websocket/websocket.ts`](/src/websocket/websocket.ts) directory.

-<a name="Docker"></a>
-## 🐋 Docker

-The project is containerized using Docker and Docker Compose.
-In particular, the `docker.api` file contains the instructions for containerizing the API server, while the `docker.websocket` file outlines the process of containerizing the WebSocket server.
-Additionally, the `docker-compose.yml` file contains also instructions for creating containers dedicated to the Postgres and Redis databases.
-These containers are based on public images sourced from Docker Hub.

-### The following commands are used to start the four containers:
-- Build API container with image tag **api_img**: `docker build -t api_img -f .\Dockerfile.api .`
-- Build Websocket container with image tag **websocket_img**: `docker build -t websocket_img -f .\Dockerfile.websocket .`
-- Start all four containers: `docker-compose up -d`

-In _compose up_ **-d option**, or _detached mode_, enables the creation and initiation of containers that run in the background, freeing up the terminal for other tasks.

-### How to refresh containers with latest changes:

-These commands, executed sequentially, copy the contents of the src directory to the _/usr/src/app/_ directory of both the API and Websocket containers, and then restart the two containers to apply any changes to the copied files.
-- `docker cp .\src\ api:/usr/src/app/;`
-- `docker cp .\src\ websocket:/usr/src/app/;`
-- `docker-compose restart api;`
-- `docker-compose restart websocket`

 <a name="Technologiesused"></a>
 ## ⚙️ Technologies used